mtoensing/simpletoc/readme.txt

 = How to add a div tag wrapper to the TOC? =

 If you add a custom class to the SimpleTOC block in "Advanced" and then "Additional CSS Class(es)" a div with that class will be wrapped around the HTML output.
-You can force this with a filter, too.

-Example:

-    add_filter( 'simpletoc_wrapper_enabled', '__return_true' );

 = How to allow developers to exclude specific headings programmatically? =